Client Model

-The client model in Identety includes the following properties:
+The client model in Identety includes the following properties:id

 : Unique identifier for the client (auto-generated)name